lucapette/web/main/content/writing/tmux-for-rails-developers.md

 All the other issues I run into are Vim related.
 First of all, I miss how beautiful look the GUI versions of some Vim features.
 Just things like underlined chars, bad-spelled words.
 The other issue is about mappings.
 Some of my mappings aren't working in the terminal.
 Actually, the problem should be related to gnome-terminal but I didn't investigated it yet.
 You'll have some problem if you're using MacVim and apple key mappings.
 They won't work either in the terminal.
 I read a lot of people just remapped some stuff using the leader key.
 Actually, I have the feeling that sometimes is a good thing to [embrace the uncomfortable](http://matt.might.net/articles/programmers-resolutions/).
-And, fot that very reason, I'm trying to do some od the stuff I was doing with that mappings in another way and I'm learning a lot of new stuff!
+And, for that very reason, I'm trying to do some od the stuff I was doing with that mappings in another way and I'm learning a lot of new stuff!

 ## Where the Rails stuff?

 Yes, re-reading the post I had the feeling I ended up talking about Rails specific stuff less than I thought while I was going to write it.
 But, I can understand why: tmux isn't specific to Rails, of course.
 It just fits very well with my personal habits.
 Furthermore, one of the most important thing I'm (still) learning living our profession is giving new stuff a try when I have the chance.
 Especially, when a lot of people are already trying or using the same stuff.
 So, give tmux a try if you're using the console all the time.
 I bet most of you will really like it.